 On March 31, 1956, John Morgan was born in Lexington, Kentucky.
 In 1971, he and his family moved to Orlando, Florida, where John attended high school.
 After graduating, John enrolled in the University of Florida and became a member of Alpha Tau Omega.
 In 1982, he became president of Florida Blue Key.
 John graduated from the University of Florida College of Law in 1983.

 By 1988, John had founded Morgan & Morgan under the belief that the firm would represent the people, not the powerful.
 To this day, John has run the firm by that code, promising never to take a case representing an insurance carrier or large company.
-Through John’s guidance, leadership and vision, the firm has founded multiple locations throughout Florida, including Orlando, Tampa, Fort Myers, Fort Lauderdale, Winter Haven, Daytona, Kissimmee, Saint Petersburg, Naples, Tavares, Jacksonville, Melbourne, The Villages, Pensacola and Tallahassee.
-The firm has also expanded nationally, opening offices in Georgia, Mississippi, Tennessee, New York, Kentucky, New Jersey, Alabama and Philadelphia.
+Through John's guidance, leadership and vision, the firm has founded multiple locations throughout Florida, including Orlando, Tampa, Fort Myers, Fort Lauderdale, Winter Haven, Daytona, Kissimmee, Saint Petersburg, Naples, Tavares, Jacksonville, Melbourne, The Villages, Pensacola, Tallahassee, Miami, and Big Pine Key.
+The firm has also expanded nationally, opening offices in Alabama, Arkansas, California, Georgia, Indiana, Kentucky, Louisiana, Massachusetts, Michigan, Mississippi, New York, Pennsylvania, and Tennessee.

 John has lectured across the country on the practice of law.
 He has been an active member of the Florida Academy of Trial Lawyers and served as a FLAG trustee, making a push for Florida state law that would protect families from corporations and insurance companies.
 John is currently on the board of trustees for the University of Florida's Levin College of Law.